collabnix/dockerlabs/for-mac/aws/README.md

-# Deploying Kubernetes Cluster on AWS using Docker for Mac
+# Kubernetes Cluster on AWS using Kops running on Docker for Mac

 Pre-requisites: